 Our Sun emits UV that can damage DNA and act as a stressor to organisms.
-As Humans, we can avoid this UV induced damaged by applying sunscreen, moving into a shaded area or putting on a hat.
-Humans can’t see UV, so there’s no colour associated with it
+As Humans, we can avoid this UV induced damage by applying sunscreen, moving into a shaded area or putting on a hat.
+Humans can’t see UV, so there’s no colour associated with it.

-Depending on the plant, these mechanisms can be different but generally, for plants that contain essential oils such as terpenes and flavonoids, it’s these oils that are stimulated to act as a sunblock for the incoming UV rays, protecting the plant.
-The Solacure Flower power emites UV in precisely the range to stimulate the UVR8 protein, leading to massive gains in plant-based essential oils.
+Depending on the plant, these mechanisms can be different but generally, for plants that contain essential oils such as terpenes and flavonoids, it’s these oils that are stimulated to act as a sunblock for the incoming UV rays thus protecting the plant.
+The Solacure Flower power emits UV in precisely the range to stimulate the UVR8 protein, leading to massive gains in plant-based essential oils.

 These lamps have inbuilt reflectors to help direct the UV onto your canopy.
 Thanks to this design, there’s no need for additional reflectors that require maintenance, just replace the lamps on a 6-month schedule to make sure you continue to get the most out of them.

-slide the pins into the holder and twist lamp to lock it in place – make sure the logo is facing towards plants to prevent the in-built reflector from blocking all the light!
+Slide the pins into the holder and twist the lamp to lock it into place – make sure the logo is facing towards the plants to prevent the in-built reflector from blocking all the light!